serokell/serokell-util/serokell-style.md

 Align the `->` arrows when it helps readability.

+It's suggested to use `-XLambdaCase` extension because it's a great extension!
+See [this discussion](https://github.com/jaspervdj/stylish-haskell/issues/186) for nice usage examples.

 ### let expressions

 Put `let` before each variable inside a `do` block.
 But beware of name shadowing